EasyCoding/qrcodegen-cmake/.github/CONTRIBUTING.md

 ## Issues

-Feel free to open issues and report bugs or ask for feature requests.
+Feel free to open issues, report bugs, request new features, or ask questions about our project.

 ## Pull requests

- 1. Create your own fork by pressing **Fork** button.
+ 1. Create your own fork by clicking the **Fork** button.

- 2. Clone your repository
+ 2. Clone your fork's repository:
  ```bash
  git clone git@github.com:YOURNAME/qrcodegen-cmake.git
  ```